-1. Analyze the state of the art on formal verification for multi-agent systems and smart contracts.

-- 2. Define a new logic for the strategic reasoning that can incorporate the liquidity property. - 3.
-Provide a verification algorithm for the new proposed logic.

-4. Develop a module in the VITAMIN tool [6] that can solve the verification problem for the new logic proposed.
+- 1. Analyze the state of the art on formal verification for multi-agent systems with an emphasis on the concept of strategic coalitions and how each work has specified this aspect in its own research. - 2.
+Define a new logic for the strategic reasoning that can incorporate the dynamic concept of coalition. - 3.
+Provide a verification algorithm for the new proposed logic. - 4.
+Develop a module in the VITAMIN tool [5] that can solve the verification problem for the new logic proposed.